SanjayKrishna-1/Face_Detection/readme.md

-# This a Opencv face detection sample project
+# This a Opencv face detection project

+# Using Python